MechMinotaur/language-practice/java/my-app/README.md

 1. To distribute run `mvn clean compile assembly:single`.
 This will create a single JAR that can be ran using `java -jar my-app-1.0-SNAPSHOT-jar-with-dependencies.jar`

 # User Story
 Company X has a database of several customers.
 Company Y, a larger company, also has a database of customers.
-Company X shares some of the same customers as Company Y. Create a Java App using the Model View Controller Architecture that allows Company X to achieve the following goals:
+Company X shares some of the same customers as Company Y. These customers can be uniquely identified by their social security number which both X and Y have access to.
+Create a Java App using the Model View Controller Architecture that allows Company X to achieve the following goals:
- - Query Company Y's REST api to update customers missing details.
+ - Query Company Y's REST api and to get customer's missing phone numbers and email addresses.
  - Perform CRUD operations on Company X's database including.
     - Creating the initial database.
     - Reading and displaying the list of customers to the user.